conjure-cp/conjure-oxide/docs/src/developers_guide/contributors_guide/creating_documentation.md

 1. Identify the documentation you will write.

-    In many cases, contributors of documentation will be documenting projects that they are currently working on and/or have completed working on.
-That being said, there are still many opportunities to contribute to documentation if you are currently not on a project or looking for a small side project.
-In this case, please refer to [issue #1334](https://github.com/conjure-cp/conjure-oxide/issues/1334) which tracks all documentation writing issues.
-All unassigned child issues are free for anyone to contribute to!
+   In many cases, documentation contributors will be writing about projects they are currently working on or have already completed.
+However, there are still plenty of opportunities to contribute to documentation, even if you are not actively involved in a project or are seeking a small side project.
+In such cases, please refer to [issue #1334](https://github.com/conjure-cp/conjure-oxide/issues/1334), which tracks all documentation writing tasks.
+All unassigned child issues are available for anyone to work on!

-    There may also be a case where you discover that important or useful documentation is currently not present in this book.
-If you find this to be the case and would like to take this documentation on as a side project, we welcome you do to so!
+   You may come across instances where important or useful documentation is missing from this book.
+If you notice such gaps and would like to address them as a side project, we encourage you to do so!

-2. If the issue is not already present, open a child issue on our documentation tracking [issue #1334](https://github.com/conjure-cp/conjure-oxide/issues/1334)
+2. If the issue is not already present, open a child issue on our documentation tracking issue [#1334](https://github.com/conjure-cp/conjure-oxide/issues/1334).

-    Make the title of this issue the documentation you will be writing.
+    Make the title of this issue the name of the documentation you will be writing.

-3. Link your child issue to a pr request
+3. Link your child issue to a pr request.

-    #### File type and naming convention
+    #### File type and naming convention:

-    All documentation written for the Conjure Oxide book uses markdown.
-If you are unsure about markdown and its syntax, we reccommend that you take time to read [this guide](https://www.markdownguide.org/getting-started/).
+   All documentation for the Conjure Oxide book should be written in markdown.
+If you're unfamiliar with markdown or need a refresher on its syntax, we recommend reviewing [this guide](https://www.markdownguide.org/getting-started/).

-    When naming the file, we ask that you keep the name as close as possible to the heading of the documentation and use '_' to represent whitespace.
-For instance, the title of this documentation page is 'Creating Documentation', so the files name is 'creating_documentation.md'.
+   When naming your documentation file, match the file name as closely as possible to the heading of the documentation and use underscores ('_') to replace spaces.
+For example, if your documentation page is titled "Creating Documentation," name the file `creating_documentation.md`.

-    #### Where to place documentation
+    #### Where to place documentation:

-    All documentation should be placed at some location inside of the `/docs/src` directory.
-This directory is set up such that each markdown file is in a directory that corresponds to the section it is found in.
-For instance, this file is located in `/docs/src/developers_guide/contributors_guide/`.
+   Place all documentation files in an appropriate location within the `/docs/src` directory.
+Each markdown file should be stored in the directory that matches its section in the documentation structure.
+For example, this file is located at `/docs/src/developers_guide/contributors_guide/`.

-    If you know where your documentation should go in the book, we ask that you place it there.
-That being said, there is no requirement for you to know exactly where your documenation should live - moving documentation around is very quick and simple to do.
-If you are uncertain where your documentation should live, we ask that you place the file in `/docs/src/misc` that way the documentation can be moved to a more appropriate spot later.
+   If you know where your documentation belongs in the book, please place it in the appropriate directory.
+However, it's not required to know the exact location—moving files is quick and easy.
+If you're unsure where your documentation should go, place the file in `/docs/src/misc` so it can be relocated later to a more suitable section.

-    #### Viewing documenation on the book
+    #### Viewing documentation on the book:

     You must ensure that the documentation you write formats as expected in the book.
 To do so, follow these steps:

     - Open `/docs/src/SUMMARY.md`.
-    - If you have a definite location for your documenation, link the documentation in the appropriate section using the following format: `\[ Section title \]\(path/to/file\)`.
+    - If you have a definite location for your documentation, link the documentation in the appropriate section using the following format: `[ Section title ](path/to/file)`.
-    - If you are unsure where your documenation should reside, place the documentation at any location, **but remember to delete this link once you're happy with your documentations formatting**.
+    - If you are unsure where your documentation should reside, place the documentation at any location, **but remember to delete this link once you're happy with your document's formatting**.
     - In your terminal, ensure that you are in the `/docs` directory and type in the following command `mdbooks serve --open`

+   > **Important**
+   >
+   > Be sure to assign yourself and any other contributors working on the documentation to your child issue and pull request.
+This helps us keep track of who is responsible for each piece of documentation and ensures proper assignment.

 4. Once you are happy with your documentation, request a review from one or more other members of your team.